dhis2/ui-core/README.md

 **Never push straight to master, always go through a PR!**

+## Testing

+In order to run the cypress tests:
+1. Run `yarn start:test`
+(This will start the storybook, including testing stories and doesn't launch the browser)
+2. Run `yarn cypress:open`

+Once the storybook is available, you can run the tests from within the cypress application that has been launched in step 2.

+### Storybook stories for testing

+Sometimes it's required to add stateful stories to test certain behavior.
+That's why you can add files with the following file name format: `*.testing.stories.js` These stories will not be used when generating the docs storybook and can contain more sophicistacted scenarios for testing.

 ## FAQ

 ### How to avoid a global style rule from affecting a ui-core component?